 Shortly after the end of “TV total,” Daniel the Head of Entertainment became Daniel Rosemann, Channel Manager of ProSieben.
+Since 2021, he is also responsible for SAT.1.
 And the onetime editor responsible for the first season of “The Voice of Germany” faced a Herculean task: how to replace the person young TV fans were tweeting about as “the Man of ProSieben.”

 By the summer of 2019, the Twitterverse had long forgotten the subject.
 Suddenly everyone was feverishly tweeting: Who’s the cute Monster?
 Who moves as gracefully as a Grasshopper?
 And what Astronaut can sing such a heavenly version of “What a Wonderful World”?
 The finale of “The Masked Singer” set records.
 Germany had never seen more tweets about a TV show in a single evening.
 The moment when Max Mutzke took off his Astronaut mask brought as many Germans to the edge of their seats as a penalty shoot-out in the Champions League.
 With a 54-percent market share (14- to 49-year-olds), the event drew the nation to their screens — all except Daniel Rosemann, who was ensconced in his favorite professional spot: the control room, i.e. the engine room of television.